mustafa-mun/PatikaSQL/assignment-1/README.md

 ### Question 3

 - (TURKISH) film tablosunda bulunan tüm sütunlardaki verileri rental_rate 0.99 VE replacement_cost 12.99 VEYA 28.99 olma koşullarıyla sıralayınız.
-- Arrange the data in all columns of the film table with the conditions that the rental rate is 0.99 and the replacement cost is either 12.99 or 28.99.
+- Sort the data in all columns of the film table with the conditions that the rental rate is 0.99 and the replacement cost is either 12.99 or 28.99.

 ```sql
 SELECT * FROM film